sammosummo/sammosummo.github.io/_posts/2018-02-17-estimating-heritability.md

 image-description: "Guttony (1558) by Pieter Bruegel the Elder"
 ---

 [Previously](https://sammosummo.github.io/2018/02/10/heritability/), I presented the theory behind the method of variance components for estimating heritability.
-Here, I simulate some data according to the theory, and attempt to recover its parameters using maximum likelihood (ML).
+Here, I simulate some data according to the theory, and recover its parameters using maximum likelihood (ML).

 We can simulate a trait according to the process